balmbees/dynamo-types/readme.md

    - dynamo-typeorm automatically splits given items to chunks of 25 and sends requests in parallel
 2. BatchGet has a limit of a maximum of 100 items per requests
    - dynamo-typeorm automatically splits given keys to chunks of 25 and sends requests in parallel
+3. BatchGet doesn't keep the order of items as it is in input keys,
+   - dynamo-typeorm sort those return items follows to input keys
+4. BatchGet doesn't handle "missing items".
+   - dynamo-typeorm has "BatchGet" / "BatchGetFull"
+     - BatchGet
+        order items follow to keys, missing items are just missing. return type Promise<Array<Item>>
+        so keys.legnth !== items.keys in this case
+     - BatchGetFull
+        order items follow to keys, fill missing items with "null". return type Promise<Array<Item | null>>
+        so keys.length === items.keys always true

 ## Usage
 ```typescript